Ashot Voskanyan: Biography

 Voskanyan is a graduate of the faculty of philosophy of the Yerevan State University.
 He was a member of the Communist Party.
 He was elected to the Armenian parliament (then still called the Supreme Soviet) in 1990 as a member of the pro-independence Pan-Armenian National Movement (HHSh), led by Levon Ter-Petrosyan.
 He was re-elected to parliament (now called the National Assembly) in 1995.
 He was the Chairman of Standing Committee on Ethics in the parliament.
 He was also a senior member of the HHSh.
 He speaks fluent German.

 In 1995 Voskanyan was appointed Armenia's Ambassador to Austria, Hungary, Czech Republic and Slovakia (stationed in Vienna) and as Armenia's Permanent Representative to Organization for Security and Co-operation in Europe (OSCE) and the United Nations Office at Vienna.
 In 1998 he was appointed Ambassador of Armenia to Germany, a position he held until 2002.
 He then worked in different positions at the Ministry of Foreign Affairs, including adviser to the Foreign Minister, and Head of Asia-Pacific and Africa Department at the Ministry.

 He is the founder and president of the Armenian Research Center in Humanities (ARCH) since 1993.
 As a scholar, he is particularly interested in methodology of social sciences, hermeneutics, theories of rationality and social modernization, and national identity.
 He currently teaches at the American University of Armenia and Russian-Armenian University.
 He formerly lectured at the Yerevan State University as well.

 Views

 Voskanyan, himself an active participant of the Karabakh movement, argues that it was the end of something, while the 2018 Armenian revolution was the beginning of something.
-On May 2, 2018 he was among the faculty of the American University of Armenia that signed an public statement supporting "the Armenian people’s peaceful movement to restore social democratic values and fair, transparent elections."
+On May 2, 2018 he was among the faculty of the American University of Armenia that signed a public statement supporting "the Armenian people's peaceful movement to restore social democratic values and fair, transparent elections."